-First, perform the Ear Response task.
+First, perform the REAR task to obtain a REAR curve.
 This can be measured with a hearing instrument or an insert earphone.

-Ear Response with a hearing instrument
+REAR with a hearing instrument

 - Adjust volume of the hearing instrument to comfortable listening level.
-It is also recommended to turn the compression and noise reduction circuits off. - Position the client less than one meter from the speaker and facing the speaker. - Place the hearing instrument and the probe microphone tube as for all REM measurements. - Select START to open the measurement type selection screen. - Choose the Ear Response with a Hearing Aid option. - Select OK to begin the test and wait until it concludes.
+Turn the compression and noise reduction circuits off. - Position the client less than one meter from the speaker and facing the speaker. - Place the hearing instrument and the probe microphone tube as for all REM measurements. - Select START to open the measurement type selection screen. - Choose the REAR with a Hearing Aid option. - Select OK to begin the test and wait until it concludes.

-Ear Response with an insert headset
+REAR with an insert headphone

-- Place the probe microphone tube as for all REM measurements but use the insert headset instead of a hearing instrument.
-Connect the insert headset into the speaker jack on the REMSp. - Select START to open the measurement type selection screen. - Choose the Ear Response with an Insert Headset option. - Select OK to begin the test and wait until it concludes.
+- Place the probe microphone tube as for all REM measurements but use the insert headphone instead of a hearing instrument. - Select START to open the measurement type selection screen. - Choose the REAR with an Insert Headphone option. - Select OK to begin the test and wait until it concludes.